About the programme

 Application deadline for applicants from outside the EU, EEA and Switzerland.

-• Grade point average from the qualifying bachelor’s degree
+• General assessments/marks/grades in the relevant qualifying bachelor’s degree

 • The proportion of relevant courses taken as part of the BA (measured as ECTS)